 When first released, the controller (with the exception of the controller found in Japan) was criticized for being abnormally large compared to its competitors.
 Eventually, it became known as "The Fatty" or "The Duke" and was replaced with the smaller controller sold in Japan, known as the "Controller S" or "S Type".

-The system was replaced by the Xbox 360 in 2005 and by the end of 2005 production of the original Xbox had ceased.
+By the end of 2005, production of the original Xbox had ceased.
 The final game for the system was Madden NFL 09, released on August 12th 2008.

 Xbox was the first console to include a built in hard drive.
 Users were able to rip music from their CD collection and listen from the Xbox's hard drive.
 This also made custom in-game soundtracks possible.
 The first game to take advantage of this was Rockstar's Grand Theft Auto Double Pack.
 The Xbox was the first console to charge an annual fee to play online and introduced fully integrated online gaming on home consoles with the introduction of Xbox Live.